 - Dressing like Iranian women will make you more comfortable in society.
 All you need is a long-sleeved blouse, long jeans or trousers plus with a scarf, that’s it.
 But if you need more information about dress codes in Iran, click and read the article.

 - Avoid hitchhiking at night, and if you’re traveling by other transportations, make sure you’ll arrive at your destination during the day.
 Being out alone after 10-11 is not common in Iran, especially in smaller towns.

 - In case you are going to stay in a local’s house, read all the details on the Couchsurfing account of your host and search for some hotels and hostels in the area and save the address and telephone number as the B plan.

 - Trust your intuition, if you’re feeling unsafe or even uncomfortable there is no reason to stay.

 - curious looks around you will be somehow inevitable; that’s because you might look different and Iranians traditions ask them to make sure their guest _everyone far from home is considered as a guest in Iran_ is having fun.
 You may face people offering you a cup of tea or asking if you need any help and so on.
 If you find it bothering, try to do as Iranians do.

 - In case anyone offered you alcoholic drinks or drugs, just reject politely, aside from legal punishments that can seriously put you in trouble.

 - Put your small cash in the wallet and keep the valuable object in a safer and closer pocket.
 And do not talk about the amount of money you carry to strangers.

-- Solo traveling is not about being all alone, be sociable, and find a bunch of Iranian friends to hangout and some other solo travelers to share experiences.
+- Solo female travel in Iran is not about being all alone, be sociable, and find a bunch of Iranian friends to hangout and some other solo travelers to share experiences.